Escape Big Tech / Secure Email: Reclaiming Your Privacy from Gmail & Big Tech

 • Could be analyzed with future technologies in ways we can’t yet imagine

-Beyond privacy concerns, there are practical security considerations.
-When billions of email accounts are stored in centralized systems controlled by a handful of companies, they become prime targets for hackers and malicious actors.
+Beyond email privacy concerns, there are practical security considerations.
+When billions of email accounts are stored in centralized systems controlled by a handful of companies like Google, they become prime targets for hackers and malicious actors.
+Secure email providers often use better architectures.

 A centralized email architecture creates what security experts call “single points of failure.”
 If a hacker manages to breach Gmail’s systems, they potentially gain access to information from billions of accounts.
 These breaches can expose not just your email content, but also passwords, contact lists, and attached documents.